noiseprotocol/noise_spec/noise.md

 A pattern is a sequence of descriptors.
 Descriptors with right-pointing arrows are for messages created and sent by the protocol initiator; with left-pointing arrows are for messages sent by the responder.
 All messsages described by the pattern must be sent in order.

-The following pattern describes an unauthenticated DH handshake:
+The first handshake message descriptor in any pattern must begin with "e", and the second (if present) must begin with "e, dhee".
+The following is the minimal 2-message pattern that describes an unauthenticated DH handshake:

       -> e
       <- e, dhee